blu-sta/HK-Rando-4-Log-Display/README.md

 Other mods may work without requiring an update, although might have limited functionality or missing information

 #### MultiWorld Disclaimer
-[MultiWorld](https://github.com/Shadudev/HollowKnight.MultiWorld/) should work better now, although there are some issues that cannot be easily resolved by reading the data in the log files \
+[MultiWorld](https://github.com/Shadudev/HollowKnight.MultiWorld/) should work better now \
+Please use the `MultiWorld` button to enter player names so item pools are identified correctly \
-Pools are not always identified correctly, due to player names being added, and the Item Spoiler file does not reflect the MultiWorld location of items \
+Be aware that the Item Spoiler file does not reflect the MultiWorld location of items - this is found in another file not kept with other logs \
-Further support will be added soon, but if you notice significant issues, please report them to `@blu.sta#9997` on Discord
+If you notice any issues, please report them to `@blu.sta#9997` on Discord, preferably with a zip of the relevant log files (button found on the Settings tab)

 ## How to use this app